-The practicum is carried out as a formal course called PH 791, Advanced Public Health Practice, for 3 credits.
-Each MPH student must register for PH 791 during the semester they end their practicum experience.
+Each MPH student must register for PH 791 during the semester they complete their practicum experience.
 All practicum placements must be approved with signatures in advance by the student's program committee, practicum preceptor, and Field Education Coordinator in order to receive credit for the practicum experiences.
-The completion of Practicum Plan (Form 15) is used to assure compliance with this policy and must be filed with the Field Education Coordinator before enrolling in PH 791.
-This form specifies the student's scope of work, learning objectives, as well as the expected outcomes/ deliverables and related competencies.
-The Practicum Plan (Form 15) is signed by the student, their program committee members, the preceptor, and practicum coordinator.
+The completion of Practicum Plan is used to assure compliance with this policy and must be approved by the Field Education Coordinator before enrolling in PH 791.
+This form specifies the student's scope of work, learning objectives, as well as the expected outcomes/deliverables and related competencies.
 Community experiences completed before the approval of the student's committee members and community preceptors are just community experiences and cannot be considered a focused and supervised practicum training that involves the scholarly activity and application of course knowledge, attitudes, and skills.